 PCV fixtures have been assembled and aged to identify the time to failure of GLT O-rings (70 tests), and GLT-S O-rings (14 tests).
-This report summarizes results for these fixtures through July 1, 2017.
+This report summarizes results for these fixtures through June 1, 2018.

 A total of 23 GLT O-ring fixtures and 4 GLT-S O-ring fixtures remain in test.
-All of the GLT O-ring fixtures currently conditioning at 200 °F have remained leak-tight, with total times at temperature ranging from 9.5 to 10 years (at the time of their last leak test).
+All of the GLT O-ring fixtures currently conditioning at 200 °F have remained leak-tight, with total times at temperature ranging from 10 to 11.6 years (at the time of their last leak test).
 Two fixtures began conditioning at 270 °F in 2011.
-They have remained leak-tight, with total time at temperature of 5.7 years (at the time of their last leak test).
+They have remained leak-tight, with total time at temperature of 6.5 and 6.7 years (at the time of their last leak test).
 GLT O-rings in the remaining fixtures aging at 300 °F and higher were retired or failed previously, as noted in prior status reports.
 The times to failure for each GLT O-ring fixture are summarized in Table 3.
-Recent leak rate histories can be found in Table 4 for fixtures in test since the last status report [10].
+Recent leak rate histories can be found in Table 4 for fixtures in test since the last status report [12].

-All of the GLT-S O-ring fixtures conditioning at 200 and 250 °F have remained leak-tight, with total times at temperature of 6.9 or 7.5 years.
-GLT-S O-ring Fixture 29H, conditioned at 300 °F, was found not leak-tight after 6.7 years.
-Neither O-ring would successfully pass the leak test.
-All other GLT-S fixtures conditioned at 300 °F and above failed as noted in previous status reports.
+All of the GLT-S O-ring fixtures conditioning at 200 and 250 °F have remained leak-tight, with total times at temperature of 8 or 8.5 years.
+GLT-S O-rings aging at 300 °F and higher have failed previously, as noted in prior status reports.
 The times to failure for each GLT-S O-ring fixture are summarized in Table 3.
-Leak rate histories can be found in Table 4 for fixtures in test since the last status report [10].
+Leak rate histories can be found in Table 4 for fixtures in test since the last status report [12].